CapyDojo/RdLn-Warp-v0.20250627E/docs/20250708_Summary_UnifiedRedliningProduction.md

 ## 🎉 Conclusion

-**Mission Accomplished**: Unified red/green redlining is now the official production default.
+**Mission Accomplished**: Unified red/green redlining is now the official production default with simplified, production-focused UI.
 The implementation is clean, maintainable, and ready for deployment while preserving all development and testing capabilities for future enhancements.

 **Quality**: Zero breaking changes, full backward compatibility, complete documentation **Performance**: Clean production build, no regressions